Equity, Diversity, + Inclusion (EDI) in Tech

 Kat Li surfaces how Native Americans are “The Invisible Minority of the Tech World.”

-If you are in a recruiting/hiring role, consider engaging with or supporting some of the following organizations.
+If you are in a recruiting/hiring role or have any level of influence within your organization, consider engaging with, researching, learning from, and supporting some of the following people and organizations.

 - Black Girls Code